 These terrorist attacks are crucial for this thesis because of their nature and their short-term and long-term effects.
-They are the most murderous attacks which happened on French soil since 1961 and they had a huge national and international impact.
-Especially regarding the Charlie Hebdo attacks, where cartoonists were massacred for both publishing the Danish caricatures of Prophet Mohammed in 2006 and drawing their own caricatures of the prophet in 2011 and 2012, there is a strong widespread feeling that it is actually the essence of freedom of expression that has been attacked.
-The slogan 'Je suis Charlie', created a few hours following the attacks was rapidly shared worldwide and became mainly a symbol of resistance against terrorism and of defence of free speech.
-Most importantly, on the 11th of January, a Republican march to honour the victims of the attacks took place in Paris and gathered between 2 and 4 millions of people, constituting the most important public gathering in France since the end of the German occupation, in 1944.
-Around fifty heads of states and governments from all over the world, including Angela Merkel,
+They are the most murderous attacks which happened on French soil since 1961125 and they had a huge national and international impact.
+Especially regarding the Charlie Hehdo attacks, where cartoonists were massacred for both publishing the Danish caricatures of Prophet Mohammed in 2006 and drawing their own caricatures of the prophet in 2011 and 2012126, there is a strong widespread feeling that it is actually the essence of freedom of expression that has been attacked.
+The slogan "Je suis Charlie," created a few hours following the attacks was rapidly shared worldwide and became mainly a symbol of resistance against terrorism and of defence of free speech127.
+Most importantly, on 11 January, a Republican march to honour the victims of the attacks took place in Paris and gathered between two and four millions of people128, constituting the most important public gathering in France since the end of the German occupation in 1944.
+Around fifty heads of states and governments from all over the world, including Angela Merkel, Benjamin Netanyahou and Mahmoud Abbas joined the march, making Paris "capital of the world129" for one day.
+This historic march became a symbol of national unity, as Prime Minister Manuel Valls declared that "it is necessary that the spirit of this 11th of January remains130."